Dawning of a New Era in Gravitational Wave Data Analysis: Unveiling Cosmic Mysteries via Artificial Intelligence -- A Systematic Review: Parameter Estimation

 \subsection{Point Estimation}

 \paragraph{Fast PE by MLP:} One of the initial forays into \ac{DL} for \ac{PE} involved the use of Multi-Layer Perceptrons (MLP).
-These architectures, designed to provide a direct "point estimate" for each parameter, have the advantage of speed.
-Capable of delivering estimates in near-real-time, MLPs have become instrumental for scenarios where rapid response is paramount, such as in the case of multi-messenger astronomy \cite{krastev_detection_2021}.
+These architectures, designed to provide a direct ``point estimate'' for each parameter, have the advantage of speed.
+Capable of delivering estimates in near-real-time.
+Although MLPs are not currently a standard component of the production pipelines for multimessenger searches, early studies suggest that they could potentially be valuable in scenarios where rapid response is required \cite{krastev_detection_2021}.

-\paragraph{Localization:} Beyond the realm of intrinsic parameters, \ac{DL} models have been extended to tackle extrinsic parameters.
-A salient application in this domain is the localization of \ac{GW} sources.
-Through \ac{DL} models that predict both sky location and distance, the astronomical community is better equipped to identify the precise origins of \ac{GW} events, furthering the cause of multi-messenger observations \cite{sasaoka_localization_2022}.
+\paragraph{Localization:} Beyond the realm of intrinsic parameters, DL models have also been proposed to address extrinsic parameters.
+For instance, exploratory studies have suggested that DL-based approaches could be used to estimate both sky location and distance, potentially providing rapid source localization estimates for future multi-messenger observations \cite{sasaoka_localization_2022}.